stlartworks/stlartworks.github.io/apply.md

 Apply below:

-The St. Louis ArtWorks Fall Apprenticeship application is accepted from December 5, 2024 to January 5, 2025.
-Only after December 5 will you receive an email from the Program Manager, if selected for an interview.
+The St. Louis ArtWorks Summer Apprenticeship application is accepted from March 3, 2025 to May 10, 2025.
+Only after March 17 will you receive an email from the Program Manager, if selected for an interview.

-<iframe style="width: 100%" src="https://docs.google.com/forms/d/e/1FAIpQLSdaOQkgVz8ZthZVsth4hIWAvRGVFhnXsPV8cwt6OP_N9jvYjw/viewform?embedded=true" width="100%" height="2435" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>
+<iframe style="width: 100%" src="https://docs.google.com/forms/d/e/1FAIpQLSc7YzFA9UkwfMpTDM5Oz-mix3FoTuOjcALtNta1uDI1G1sulA/viewform?embedded=true" width="100%" height="2435" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

 <!--Sorry, applications are currently closed.
 There will be another opportunity to apply next season.
 Please check back later.-->